 Most anti-aging products are tailored towards mature skin beginning around the age of 40 and contain ingredients that apply their beneficial properties only to mature skin and in the worst case may be harmful to younger skin.
 This applies especially to so-called retinoids and alpha hydroxy acids.
 They are supposed to support the cell functions, but could negatively affect the storage capacity of water, so that young skin could dry out and become scabby.
 Light sensitivity of younger skin could rise.
 If you want to prevent the formation of wrinkles early enough at a younger age, Zeitgard anti-age products from LR offer proper anti-aging care also for young skin.

 The Anti-Age System Hydrating Cream Gel is specially designed for young skin and can be used when first signs of aging appear.
 The Hydrating Cream Gel is supposed to tighten the facial contours and provide the skin with moisture.
 Via innovative thermal technology and vibration, the active ingredients of the gel can possibly penetrate deep into the skin: The skin appears firmer and more even.

-The term Zeitgard Anti-Age Management was conceived by LR for its integrated skin treatment concept, ranging from cleansing, through the preparation of the skin, to high-quality anti-aging care products.
-The three building blocks Zeitgard Cleansing System, Zeitgard Anti-Age System and Zeitgard Care System perfectly interact with each other, support all anti-aging processes, provide a pleasant skin sensation and promote firmer skin.
+The term Zeitgard Anti Aging Skin Care Management was conceived by LR for its integrated skin treatment concept, ranging from cleansing, through the preparation of the skin, to high-quality anti-aging care products.
+The three building blocks Zeitgard Cleansing System, Zeitgard Anti Aging Skin Care System and Zeitgard Care System perfectly interact with each other, support all anti-aging processes, provide a pleasant skin sensation and promote firmer skin.